jorgegv/rage1/doc/CONDITIONAL-COMPILATION.md

 ~~~

 In the above code, if the C macro `BUILD_FEATURE_MY_OPTIONAL_FEATURE` is
-defined at compile time, the code will be compiled, and otherwise it won't,
+defined at compile time, the code will be compiled; otherwise it won't, and
-and will not be included in the main binary.
+will not be included in the main binary.

 The DATAGEN tool has been modified to generate a new `features.h` file, with
 all the macro definitions for the features that are used in the game data.